facebookincubator/dynolog/dynolog/docs/pytorch_profiler.md

 with your job.
 The script `run_with_dyno_wrapper.sh` can be used for this purpose.

 This script will spin up a dynolog process first and then run your job's command.
-It will also setup the required env variables.
+It will also setup the required environment variables.
 An example is shown below:
 ```bash
 srun ./scripts/slurm/run_with_dyno_wrapper.sh <desired launch cmd>
 # example